-As from 1 January 2021, the Netherlands levies a 25% withholding tax on intra-group interest and royalty payments to entities in certain low taxed or blacklisted jurisdictions, to certain hybrid entities or in cases of abuse (see our Quoted of 21 December 2020).
+As from 1 January 2021, the Netherlands levies a 25% withholding tax on intra-group interest and royalty payments to entities in certain low taxed or blacklisted jurisdictions, to certain hybrid entities or in cases of abuse.
 First and for completeness’s sake, please note that the earlier mentioned increase of the headline rate of the corporate income tax to 25.8% means that the withholding tax rate of the WTA 2021 increases accordingly.
 Further to this, two changes of a technical nature are proposed in the amendment to the Tax Plan 2022.

 Payments by Dutch resident entities can be subject to this withholding tax, but also payments by non-resident entities in case the payment is allocable to a Dutch permanent establishment.
 The first amendment relates to the definition of a permanent establishment within the meaning of the WTA 2021.
 The current definition refers to the general description of a permanent establishment in the CITA, but not to certain specific provisions which broaden the general scope, including Dutch real estate investments.
 In the proposed amendment the permanent establishment definition for purposes of the WTA 2021 will be brought in line with the wider scope of the CITA.
 If adopted, these changes will be effective as of 1 January 2022.
 This means that structures in which Dutch real estate is held by a non-resident company need to be reassessed from a Dutch withholding tax perspective.